 The management was great and really treated the comedians like royalty.
 Features did 25 minutes for $100.
 Headliners did 45 minutes for $200.

 So bar gigs for comedians can be great or not great — in large part relative to the room set-up and how well it is promoted in advance.

 I should also mention that just because a stand-up comedy gig is set up in a bar, that doesn’t mean that a less talented comedian line up is warranted.

 In other words, unfunny stand-up comedy is just as unfunny in a bar as it is in a comedy club and shouldn’t be used as some sort of open mic night affair.

-But that does happen and those bar gig shows tend to evaporate very quickly.
+But that does happen and those bar gig shows tend to be gone like the wind quickly.